Jezidmar/GHide/README.md

    # Manually edit db.sh to set the LIBRISPEECH download directory path
    # Edit path.sh file to set your /path/to/espnet
+   # inside run.sh file, set stage to 1 and configure number of gpus to use.
    ./run.sh  # Run the recipe (assuming run.sh has execute permissions)